wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-The `@Published` property wrapper is how the UI will know when to react to changes from the model class, this is all handled for you as the class conforms to the `ObservedObject` protocol.
+The `@Published` property wrapper is how the UI will know when to react to changes from the model class; this is all handled for you as the class conforms to the `ObservedObject` protocol.
 The `audioSession` property is used to request the microphone permissions.
-To complete requesting microphone permissions for the app add the following function to the `AuthModel` class:
+To complete requesting microphone permissions for the app, add the following function to the `AuthModel` class:

 ```swift
 func requestPermissionsIfNeeded() {